cphyc/fortran-linter/Readme.md

     fortran-linter myfile.f90 --syntax-only

-To try to fix the warnings in place, do:
+To autofix (most) warnings in place, do:

     fortran-linter myfile.f90 -i